GIScience/ohsome-quality-api/docs/indicator_creation.md

 - `description (str)`: The result description.
 - `svg (str)`: Figure of the result as SVG

-### Layer
+### Topic

-In the OQT we used the term Layer to describe the result of an ohsome API query.
-If you need a custom layer from the ohsome API, you can specify new layers in [workers/ohsome_quality_analyst/ohsome/layer_definitions.yaml](/workers/ohsome_quality_analyst/ohsome/layer_definitions.yaml).
-The layers are defined with 4 Attributes.
+In the OQT we used the term Topic to describe the result of an ohsome API query.
+If you need a custom topic from the ohsome API, you can specify new Topics in [workers/ohsome_quality_analyst/ohsome/topics.yaml](/workers/ohsome_quality_analyst/ohsome/topics.yaml).
+The topics are defined with 4 Attributes.
 A name and a description for documentation purposes and the ohsome API [endpoint](https://docs.ohsome.org/ohsome-api/stable/endpoints.html) as well as [filters](https://docs.ohsome.org/ohsome-api/stable/filter.html) for functionality.

 ### Metadata